Evolving Systems – Consenus Indicates Potential 858.9% Upside

-Evolving Systems found using ticker (EVOL) now have 1 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 7 and 7 with the average target price sitting at 7.
-Given that the stocks previous close was at 0.73 this is indicating there is a potential upside of 858.9%.
-The 50 day MA is 0.77 and the 200 day MA is 0.93.
-The company has a market cap of $9m.
+Evolving Systems found using ticker (EVOL) have now 1 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 7 and 7 and has a mean target at 7.
+Given that the stocks previous close was at 0.73 this would indicate that there is a potential upside of 858.9%.
+The 50 day moving average now sits at 0.77 and the 200 day moving average is 0.93.
+The market capitalisation for the company is $10m.
 Company Website: http://www.evolving.com

 Evolving Systems provides real-time digital engagement solutions and services to the wireless, wireline, and cable network operators in the United Kingdom and internationally.
 The company offers acquisition and activation solutions, including Smart Dealer, a tool set that enables SIM retailers to sell SIM cards; and Dynamic SIM Allocation, a SIM/eSIM activation solution.
 Its acquisition and activation solutions also comprise Tertio Service Activation solution used to activate a new subscriber or to add a new service to an existing subscriber; and Number Inventory and Management solution, an automated solution that enables operators to manage their telephone numbers and other communication identifiers.
 In addition, the company offers customer analytics and value management solutions, such as the Profiling Engine, a rules-driven flexible aggregator, which supports static and ongoing dynamic profiling of subscribers; Campaign Engine that is used to configure and deliver marketing campaigns, and offers to subscribers; and Campaign Module, which provides predefined templates for specific types of real-time mobile marketing tactics.
 Further, it provides Social Media Integration solution, which enables carriers to expand their engagement with subscribers; and App Promotion solution.
 Additionally, the company offers Customer Retention and Loyalty solutions; Mobile Data Enablement solution that provides a data consumption and policy management solution for wireless carriers and mobile virtual network operators that monitor the usage and consumption of data services; and Total Number Management solution, an automated database solution that enables operators to manage their telephone numbers, and other communication identifiers.
 It also provides marketing, IT, and managed services; and customer value management and engagement solutions.
 The company was founded in 1985 and is headquartered in Englewood, Colorado.